Clumber Park: History

 From 1759, work on the house and park proceeded, under the supervision of a carpenter and builder named Fuller White (although he is likely to have been working to plans from the architect Stephen Wright).
 White was dismissed in 1767 and Wright took charge of the project, replacing some of the 1760s features in the 1770s.
 The project was still not complete when Wright died and some features in and around the park may have been designed by his successor, John Simpson, in the 1780s.
+It is believed that the Clumber Spaniel was first developed around this time by the 2nd Duke.
+An early depiction of the breed, along with the Duke and the Park itself, is shown in "The Return from Shooting" (1788) by Francis Wheatley.

 In March 1879 a serious fire destroyed much of Clumber House.
 At the time of the fire the house contained around 500 pictures and around a fifth were destroyed in the fire.
 Fortunately twenty-four of the best of the collection were on loan to Nottingham Corporation, including The Beggar Boys by Thomas Gainsborough.
-Serious losses included a portrait of William Herbert, 3rd Earl of Pembroke by Anthony van Dyck, portraits of an old man and old woman by Rembrandt, portrait of a lady by Titian and Virgin and Child by Albrecht Dürer.
+Serious losses included a portrait of William Herbert, 3rd Earl of Pembroke by Anthony van Dyck, portraits of an old man and old woman by Rembrandt, a portrait of a lady by Titian and Virgin and Child by Albrecht Dürer.

-Henry Pelham-Clinton, 7th Duke of Newcastle was a minor at the time of the fire and the trustees approved the new plans by Charles Barry in 1880.
+Henry Pelham-Clinton, 7th Duke of Newcastle, was a minor at the time of the fire and the trustees approved the new plans by Charles Barry in 1880.
 Work was still going on in 1884 when it was reported that a temporary front had been built pending the erection of two large wings and an entrance hall.
 The other sides of the houses were completed, including the addition of a billiard room.
 By 1886 the building was mostly restored although it was reported that part of the west front was yet to be added.
 One significant improvement was a scheme whereby the sewage which used to go into the lake was diverted to Hardwick Meadows, over a mile away from the house.

 Another fire, in 1912, caused less damage, but the effects of the First World War and the Great Depression forced the abandonment of the mansion, which, like many other houses during this period, was demolished in 1938 to avoid a tax bill.
 Prior to demolition, the 9th Duke sold the contents of the house to repay debts.